 ty numeric 0

 sy numeric 1

-starty numeric Θ
+starty numeric 0

 samples list

 list list

 connect boolean false

 list list

 close boolean false

 samplecolors list

 axiscolor string

 textcolor string

-3 Outline
+4 Outline

 In a regular text you can have outline characters by setting a (pseudo) font feature but sometimes you want to play a bit more with this.
 In MetaFun we always had that option.
 In MkII we call pstoedit to turn text into outlines, in MkIV we do that by manipulating the shapes directly.
-And, as with some other extensions, in lmtx a new interface has been added, but the underlying code is the same as in MkIV.
+And, as with some other extensions, in LMTX a new interface has been added, but the underlying code is the same as in MkIV.

-In figure 3.1 we see two examples:
+In figure 4.1 we see two examples:

 '''

 \startMPcode{doublefun}

 draw lmt_outline [

+= "hello"

 text

-= "hello"
+= "draw",

 kind

-= "draw",

 drawcolor = "darkblue",

-] xsized .45TextWidth;
+] xsized .45TextWidth ;

 \stopMPcode

 and

 \startMPcode{doublefun}

 draw lmt_outline [

 text

 = "hello",

+kind

 = "both",

-kind

 fillcolor

 = "middlegray",

+drawcolor

 = "darkgreen",

-drawcolor

 rulethickness = 1/5,

 ] xsized .45TextWidth ;

 \stopMPcode

+kind=draw

 kind=both

-kind=draw

 '''

-Figure 3.1 Drawing and/or filling an outline.
+Figure 4.1 Drawing and/or filling an outline.

-Normally the fill ends up below the draw but we can reverse the order, as in figure 3.2, where we coded the leftmost example as:
+Normally the fill ends up below the draw but we can reverse the order, as in figure 4.2, where we coded the leftmost example as: